keboola/connection-docs/orchestrator/running/index.md

 * TOC
 {:toc}

-When you configure orchestration tasks, you probably want to test it.
+When you configure orchestrations tasks, you probably want to test it.
 You can run the orchestration manually:

 {: .image-popup}
 ![Screenshot - Orchestration Main Page Configured](/orchestrator/running/orchestration-main-1.png)